This page is a bit of a “my cars blog”. Hope it’s not too boring.

 The picture isn’t my bike, I’m sure I have a pic somewhere and will add it when it surfaces.
 It was a great bike, fond memories of Jill and I going to Market Drayton to see Laurie Richards, it’s only a round trip of about 60 miles but it seemed further!

 It’s an 850cc Morris Minor “split-screen” with semaphore indicators that swing out from the B pillar just behind the front doors, often they wouldn’t swing out and a bash with a clenched fist from inside was needed, disconcerting for passengers if you leant over and hit the car!
 I overhauled the engine on mine in 1967 for £17.00 which included a re-bore and crank grind!
-Although that was a bout 2 weeks wages then.
+That was 2 weeks wages then.

 Having Autocrossed and rallied ( see Motorsport page ) this MK I Escort Lotus Twin Cam, HRE 222K became my road car for a while.
 But I was getting married and needed all the cash available so sadly it had to go.
-Pictured here with my Best Man for the wedding, Kevin Broadhurst.
+Pictured here with my Best Man, Kevin Broadhurst.
 RIP Kev, who left us in 2017.The car was modelled on the Ford World Cup Rally Escorts of 1970, with the extra bars to the roof.
 It always gathered a crowd of rally enthusiasts wherever it went.
-Picture is in the Summer of 1972.
+Picture, Summer 1972.

 This picture came to light of the MK I Cortina GT we had for a while.
 This picture was taken as we were moving into our first house in November 1972.